 There are many advantages associated with Business-to-Business partnerships (B2B) such as the enhancement of your value proposition and access to an extended customer base.
 In particular, co-branding has become a major phenomenon in the business world today and companies across various industries are partnering for success.
 If executed correctly, B2B partnerships can help increase your sales and revenue while giving you additional exposure.

-In order for your co-branding campaign to succeed, there are several tips you need to keep in mind:
+For your co-branding campaign to succeed, there are several tips you need to keep in mind.

 Before considering a B2B partnership, you must clearly define your company’s purpose and value proposition.
 It is of utmost importance that your business has aligned objectives with your potential branding partner, even if the partnership extends across multiple industries such as in the case of Starbucks and Spotify.
 You don’t want your brand image to be damaged because you are partnering with the wrong company.

 This doesn’t just apply to the product and experience.
 Think of things like overall vision, social issues, and the WHY behind the brand.
 Do they match?
 Or does it feel forced?
 Study the other brand and make sure everything fits.
 It truly is a partnership.
 Everything they do will affect you.

 On the positive side, a shared purpose is powerful.
 It magnifies your vision and builds a stronger customer following.
 Since there are two brands involved, the intensity is greater, backed by years of building reputations with loyal fans.
 This ecosystem turns into a community that everyone wants to be a part of.
 It launches customers into a brand lifestyle that they’ll never want to leave.

 Through your brand, you have most likely built a significant emotional connection with your customers.
 Always make sure that your partnership has a clear and shared purpose for continued influence within your existing customer base.